data-for-change/anyway-data-science/README.md

 ### Offline Data
 If you haven't already, first send a permission request to view the [google drive](https://drive.google.com/drive/folders/16Jz0LfXLjZETgzFCsPrHNWbwk7toOiED)

-Then, make sure you go over the `Data\Data Index` doc file.
+Then, make sure you go over the `./Data/Data Index` doc file.

 ### Online Data